sharpfoxdev/budget-now/README.md

 ```
 ./budgetApp expense food 200 tesco
 ```
 This will add expense of 200 in `food` category with comment `tesco`.
-Comment is not mandatory.
+If date is not specified, todays date will be assumed.

 ### Printing information about budget
 To print basic information and statistics about given budget, run: